Nutrition can help enhance athletic performance. An active lifestyle and exercise routine, along with eating well, is

-After exercise, you need to eat carbohydrates to rebuild the stores of energy in your muscles.
+After exercise, you need to eat carbohydrates to rebuild the stores of energy in your muscles if you are working out heavily.

 Protein is important for muscle growth and to repair body tissues.
 Protein can also be used by the body for energy, but only after carbohydrate stores have been used up.